dapplets/dapplet-docs/docs/ex05-wallet.md

 private _transferAmount = '0x1BC16D674EC80000';
 ```

-The wallet will open when you click on the button.
+The wallet will be opened when you click on the button.
 Use `await Core.wallet()`.
 The method accepts an object, with two required arguments: `type` and `network`:

 ```ts
 exec: async (_, me) => {